 With a background in journalism and marketing, Heather is well versed in all things content and inbound marketing.
 She’s passionate about delivering content that helps her reader take action almost instantly.

-As we move into the new financial year, schools are leveraging their admissions strategies to ensure every last prospective family is nurtured through to enrolment.
-But there are often 3 big roadblocks that stop schools from maximising on their enrolments.
+As we move into the new financial year, schools are leveraging their admissions strategies to ensure every last prospective family is nurtured through to enrollment.
+But there are often 3 big roadblocks that stop schools from maximizing on their enrolments.
 In this post, we take a closer look at these roadblocks and how schools can overcome them.